paritytrading/nassau/tests/binaryfile-perf-test/README.md

 Nassau BinaryFILE Performance Test
 ==================================

-Nassau BinaryFILE Performance Test is a simple throughput benchmark for the NASDAQ BinaryFILE 1.00 implementation.
+Nassau BinaryFILE Performance Test is a simple benchmark for the BinaryFILE implementation.

 Usage